-Assistant Managing Director, US News & World Report
+Assistant Managing Editor, US News & World Report

 Devon Haynie is an assistant managing editor at U.S. News & World Report, overseeing a section focused on news about the world’s cities.
 Under her leadership, reporters have covered a range of urban issues, including the controversial rollout of scooters in major cities, the aftermath of the water crisis in Flint, Michigan, how New York City passed sweeping climate bills, and whether AirBnB has helped or hurt cities.

 Prior to this role, she was the international news editor at U.S. News, recruiting, editing and managing freelancers based primarily in South America and Africa.
 Her reporting has taken her everywhere from Sri Lanka’s war-ravaged North to Lesotho’s remote mountain villages.
 She’s been an Overseas Press Club Fellow and received two fellowships from the International Reporting Project.

 A journalist for more than a decade, she’s written for the Associated Press, The Washingtonian, CityLab, Indianapolis Monthly and numerous other news organizations.
 Haynie received her bachelor of arts from Colgate University in 2003 and a master’s of science in journalism from Columbia University in 2007.